-Aware of the volatile mix of politics and religion, Israel has largely stymied Jewish prayer on the plaza overlooking Judaism's Western Wall since capturing East Jerusalem along with the West Bank in the 1967 Middle East war.
+Aware of the volatile mix of politics and religion, Israel has largely stopped Jewish prayer on the plaza overlooking Judaism's Western Wall since capturing East Jerusalem along with the West Bank in the 1967 Middle East war.

 Sovereignty over the compound is at the heart of the Arab-Israeli conflict.
 Palestinians want to make East Jerusalem the capital of the state they aim to establish in the occupied West Bank and the Gaza Strip.

 Israel, citing historical and biblical links, regards all of Jerusalem as its capital, a claim that is not recognized internationally.

 - China anxiety knocks shares, oil

 - NATO countries have begun arms deliveries to Ukraine: defense minister |